-“In one brand of e-cigarette the team found more than 10 times the level of carcinogens contained in one regular cigarette.
+“In one brand of e-cigarette, the team found more than 10 times the level of carcinogens contained in one regular cigarette.
 Especially when the wire (which vaporizes the liquid) gets overheated, higher amounts of those harmful substances seemed to be produced”, said researcher Naoki Kunugita.

 Kunugita also added that the levels of the formaldehyde carcinogen varied in the final results.

 “You call them e-cigarettes, but they are products totally different from regular tobacco.
-The government is now studying the possible risks associated with them, with view to looking at how they should be regulated.”
+The government is now studying the possible risks associated with them, with a view to looking at how they should be regulated.”

 In 2015, the World Health Organization (WHO) advised governments to ban the sale of e-cigarettes to underage people because they posed potentially serious health risks.

 The UN health agency said that although there’s a lack of evidence regarding the damage caused by e-cigarettes, there’s still enough evidence “to caution children and adolescents, pregnant women, and women of reproductive age” about their use.

 According to the US Center for Disease Control and Prevention (CDC) more than a quarter of a million youth who had never smoked a cigarette used electronic cigarettes in 2013.
 This number reflects a three-fold increase, from about 79,000 in 2011 to more than 263,000 in 2013.